 Mainpiece Title: Annette And Lubin

-Afterpiece Title: The Fair Quaker; or, The Humours of the Navy
+Afterpiece Title: The Fair Quaker or The Humours of the Navy

 Performance Comment: Captain Mizen-Dodd (of dl); Captain Worthy-Wroughton; Sir Charles Pleasant-Whitfield; Lieut.
 Cribbage-Booth; Lieut.
 Easy-Fearon; Binnacle-Wilson; Hatchway (with songs)-Mahon; Commodore Flip-Lee Lewes; Arabella-Miss Ambrose; Belinda-Miss Leeson; Jenny Private-Miss Platt; Jiltup-Mrs White; Dorcas Zeal-Mrs Bulkley.